-Retirement expense reflects projections based on the most recent information from the New York State Retirement System.
+Retirement expense reflects projections based on the most recent information for expected long term rates from the New York State Retirement System.
 Projections for active employee hospitalization and medical insurance assume 15% in 2009-10 and each year thereafter.
 Projections for retiree hospitalization and medical insurance assume 15% in 2009-10 and each year thereafter.
 A contribution of \$1,000,000 to the insurance reserve is projected in 2008-09 and each year thereafter with an inflationary adjustment.
 The projected debt service reflects projects in the Capital Improvement Program.